imamhs/liboresmod/README.md

 # liboresmod
-Resolution hook for Quake II engine tested with Soldier of Fortune linux version.
+Resolution hook for Soldier of Fortune linux version.
 This will automatically set gl_mode 9 mode (1600x1200) to desktop resolution on Linux using X server.

 Apply the hook for a game using: